Chorus-bdd/Chorus/site/chorus-website/site/pages/Handlers/HandlerConfiguration.md

 ## Defaults for sub-configurations

-It's also possible to set default values for sub-configurations
+It's also possible to set default values for sub-configurations.
+This is done by using the special 'default' sub-configuration, the values in which are inherited by the other subconfigurations

 Imagine we need to set the mainclass for three components for the `Processes` handler.
 The same main class is required for all three